 About: This activity can be done during an advisory class or as part of a workshop.
-The goal is to have students discover what resources and support services are available on campus.
+The goal is for students to discover the resources and support services available on campus.
 The focus is to normalize the first-year experience and counteract the impostor syndrome.
 The resource scenarios included in this activity can help set realistic expectations and build problem-solving behaviors needed to succeed in college.